 - Recognise the value of shade provision in our sub-tropical climate by incorporating measures into the performance outcomes regarding height.

-We asked Brisbane City Council to change the planning scheme to make it easier to create activated, shady rooftops.
-They listened and announced in the Blueprint that they will make the City Plan amendments.
+We asked Brisbane City Council to make it easier to create activated, shady rooftops and they listened.

 The rooftop gardens and landscaped greenspace amendment is now in effect.

 Among other changes, this amendment package means that: